elisim/elisim.github.io/README.md

 In my free time, I like to practice Vipassana meditation 🙂

 # Blogs
-In the past year, I contributed to Time Series Transformers in 🤗 HuggingFace: foo
+In the past year, I contributed to Time Series Transformers in 🤗 Hugging Face:

 * [Yes, Transformers are Effective for Time Series Forecasting (+ Autoformer)](https://huggingface.co/blog/autoformer) — by Eli Simhayev, Kashif Rasul and Niels Rogge.
 * [Multivariate Probabilistic Time Series Forecasting with Informer](https://huggingface.co/blog/informer) — by Eli Simhayev, Kashif Rasul and Niels Rogge.